 - swelling around the stomach area

-Choriocarcinoma tumors can spread to other parts of the body, especially the lungs.
-Signs that this may have happened include:
+Choriocarcinoma tumors can spread to other parts of the body,

 - coughing up blood

 - dry cough

 They will then

 Trophoblastic cells make hCG, so it is usually

 If doctors suspect that the tumor has spread, they may take a spinal fluid sample.
 They do this using a lumbar puncture, also known as a spinal tap.

 Some people might need more than one type of chemotherapy.